meet987654/Sentinel/README.md

-# 🛡️ Sentinel
+# Sentinel

-**Sentinel** is a GitHub-native bot that automatically detects breaking API contract changes and flags the specific TypeScript code in your repository that will be affected by those changes.
+Sentinel is a GitHub-native bot that automatically detects breaking API contract changes and flags the specific TypeScript code in your repository that will be affected by those changes.

-Built with **Fastify**, **ts-morph**, and **Groq (LLMs)**, Sentinel ensures your frontend and consumer services never break due to unannounced backend API changes.
+Built with Fastify, ts-morph, and Groq (LLMs), Sentinel ensures your frontend and consumer services never break due to unannounced backend API changes.

 ---

-## ✨ Features
+## Features

 - **Automated Schema Diffing:** Automatically detects when `openapi.yaml` changes in a Pull Request and diffs the `base` and `head` branches to find breaking changes (e.g., removed fields, changed types).
 - **AST Code Analysis:** Uses Abstract Syntax Trees (`ts-morph`) to scan your TypeScript source code and find exactly which files and lines of code are consuming the broken endpoints.
 - **AI-Powered Summaries:** Uses Groq's high-speed LLMs (Qwen/Llama) to generate human-readable summaries of the breaking changes and suggest mitigation strategies.
 - **GitHub Native:** Seamlessly integrates into your workflow by posting detailed markdown comments on Pull Requests and blocking merges via failing Check Runs.

-## 🚀 How it Works
+## Architecture and Workflow

 1. **Webhook Trigger:** When a Pull Request is opened or updated, GitHub sends a webhook payload to the Sentinel server.
 2. **Analysis Pipeline:** Sentinel fetches the OpenAPI schema from both branches, diffs them, and analyzes the TypeScript files for consumers of the changed endpoints.
 3. **LLM Generation:** The raw breaking changes and AST findings are sent to Groq for natural language summarization.
-4. **Report:** Sentinel posts the final report as a PR comment and updates the Check Run status to prevent breaking changes from being merged.
+4. **Report Generation:** Sentinel posts the final report as a PR comment and updates the Check Run status to prevent breaking changes from being merged.

-## 🛠️ Setup and Installation
+## Setup and Installation

 ### Prerequisites
 - Node.js (v20+)